JuliaStats/StatsModels.jl/docs/src/internals.md

   b => b
 ```

+#### Semi-automatic: data subsets

+A slightly more convenient method for generating a schema is provided by
+[`concrete_term`](@ref) the internal function which extracts invariants from a
+data column and returns an concrete type.
+This can be used to generate concrete
-Second, you could use `concrete_term` with data vectors constructed to have the
+terms from data vectors constructed to have the same invariants that you care
-necessary invariants that you care about in your actual data (e.g., the same
+about in your actual data (e.g., the same unique values for categorical data,
-unique values for categorical data, and the same minimum/maximum values or the
-same mean/variance for continuous):
+and the same minimum/maximum values or the same mean/variance for continuous):

 ```jldoctest
 julia> cont_a2 = concrete_term(term(:a), [-1., 1.])